-With so many people using Google Maps to help them find directions, landmarks, and addresses, it was only a matter of time before adverts where introduced.
-And today, practically any business owners can harness the power of maps and run adverts for their business in just a few simple steps.
+With so many people using Google Maps to help them find directions, landmarks, and addresses, it was only a matter of time before Google Ad types for maps were introduced.
+And today, practically any business owner can harness the power of Google maps marketing for their business in just a few simple steps.

 How Google Maps Ads Work

-When it comes to adverts in Google Maps, there are several ways in which they can appear.
-The three main types of Google Maps adverts are search results ads, promoted pins and in-store promotions.
+When it comes to adverts in Google Maps, there are several ways in which they can appear on the organic results.
+The three main types of Google Maps adverts are search results ads, promoted pins, and in-store promotions.

-Here’s a more in-depth explanation of each one and where they can be found in the Google Maps app.
+Here’s a more in-depth explanation of each local search ad and where they can be found in the Google Maps app.

 Search Results Adverts

-When performing a search on a mobile device for a business or service within your area on Google Maps, it will return the nearest businesses based on your physical location and their ratings.
+When looking at a search result on a mobile device for a business within your area on Google Maps, it will return the nearest businesses based on your physical location and their ratings.

-If you want to be at the top of these maps results in a specific area, then Google Maps offers paid local search listings in which businesses can pay to appear at the top.
+If you want to be at the top of these maps results in a specific area, then Google Maps offers paid maps ad listings in which businesses can pay to appear at the top.